 Hon.
-Joelie Kaernerk (interpretation): Thank you to the MLA for enquiring about that matter.
-Mr. Speaker, under that program, currently there are two types of systems.
-The first group has six communities where all the updates have been completed.
-This is what I believe the member wanted to find out, and to date, there are six communities that have received preliminary work in fiscal year 2020-21 and 2021-22.
+Joelie Kaernerk (interpretation): Thank you, Mr. Speaker.
+I thank the member for asking that question.
+Mr. Speaker, currently, there are two groups where upgrades are taking place.
+There are six communities where all the upgrades have been completed.
+I believe that is what the member was asking about.
+As of now, there are six communities that have received preliminary work in fiscal year 2020-21 and 2021-22.
 Thank you, Mr. Speaker.